 The following table presents the selected financial data for Bioventus LLC and its subsidiaries for the periods and at the dates indicated.
 Bioventus LLC is the predecessor of the issuer, Bioventus Inc., for financial reporting purposes.
 The selected statements of operations and statement of cash flows data for the years ended December 31, 2019 and 2018 and the selected balance sheet data as of December 31, 2019 and 2018 are derived from the Bioventus LLC audited financial statements appearing elsewhere in this prospectus.
 The selected statements of operations and statement of cash flows data for the years ended December 31, 2017 and 2016 are derived from Bioventus LLC financial statements not appearing in this prospectus.
-The selected statements of operations and statement of cash flows data for the nine months ended September 26, 2020 and September 28, 2019 and the selected balance sheet data as of September 26, 2020 are derived from the Bioventus LLC unaudited interim condensed consolidated financial statements included elsewhere in this prospectus.
-The unaudited interim condensed consolidated financial statements included elsewhere in this prospectus and, in the opinion of management, include all adjustments, consisting only of normal recurring adjustments, necessary for a fair statement of the information set forth herein.
-You should read this data together with our audited and unaudited financial statements and related notes appearing elsewhere in this prospectus and the information under the captions "Capitalization" and "Management's discussion and analysis of interim periods are not necessarily indicative of results for the entire year.
+The selected statements of operations and statement of cash flows data for the six months ended June 27, 2020 and June 29, 2019 and the selected balance sheet data as of June 27, 2020 are derived from the Bioventus LLC unaudited interim condensed consolidated financial statements included elsewhere in this prospectus.
+The unaudited interim condensed consolidated financial statements and, in the opinion of management, include all adjustments, consisting only of normal recurring adjustments, necessary for a fair statement of the information set forth herein.
+You should read this data together with our audited and unaudited financial statements and related notes appearing elsewhere in this prospectus and the information under the captions "Capitalization" and "Management's discussion and analysis of financial condition and results of operations."
+Our historical results are not necessarily indicative of our future results or any other period and results of interim periods are not necessarily indicative of results for the entire year.
 The selected financial data included in this section are not intended to replace the financial statements and the related notes included elsewhere in this prospectus.